SasView/sasview.github.io/faq.md

 *   Any data files that used to load in SasView 4.x should load in SasView 5.x, but there are a small number of exceptions:

     *  The NeXus data loader was removed in version 5.0 as it was superseded by the integration of a loader for [NXcanSAS format](https://manual.nexusformat.org/classes/applications/NXcanSAS.html?highlight=nxcansas) files with the extension .h5.
-    *  SasView 4.x was built with Python 2, but SasView 5.x is built with Python 3.
+    *  Also, SasView 4.x was built with Python 2, but SasView 5.x and later are built with Python 3.
 The [Python Software Foundation](https://www.python.org/psf-landing/) decided to fundamentally change the way that character strings are represented internally in Python 3 and, thereby, the assumptions that Python 3 makes about the encoding (the byte-level representation) of characters.
 If the character encoding of your data file does not match those assumptions it is possible that SasView will throw an error.
 Depending on the version of SasView you are running you may see an error such as the following in the Message Log, Console or Log File:
     ```
       14:26:27 - ERROR: 'utf-8' codec can't decode byte 0xc5 in position 2: invalid continuation byte
     ```